bitrise-io/envman/README.md

 Manage your Environment Variable collections.
 Switch between Environment Variable sets quickly and easily, or run a single command with a pre-defined set of Environment Variables.

-`envman` can also be used as a bridge between separate tools, one tool can register it's outputs through `envman` and the next tool can access these as simple environment variables.
+`envman` can also be used as a bridge between separate tools, one tool can register its outputs through `envman` and the next tool can access these as simple environment variables.

 **Public Beta:** this repository is still under active development,